-\textit{Observational prospects.} The accuracy of using the black hole shadow as a standard ruler is determined by the accuracy of $\alpha_{\rm sh}$ measurements, and the independent black hole mass estimations.
+The accuracy of using the black hole shadow as a standard ruler is determined by the accuracy of $\alpha_{\rm sh}$ measurements, and the independent black hole mass estimations.

 The observed shadow size of M87 has reached an accuracy of about $10\%$ with the angular diameter of $42\pm 3 \; \mu\hbox{as}$ \cite{EHT-1}.
 As shown in Fig.1, the expected shadow radius is larger than $1 \; \mu\hbox{as}$ up to $z\sim 0.1$ for black holes with mass above $10^{9}M_{\odot}$.
 To realize such measurements, improvements in the shadow observations are necessary to increase the angular resolution at the level of about one order of magnitude comparing to the current observations.
 It should be reachable by including multiple space-based telescopes into the ground VLBI array \cite{Fish-2019}.
+High angular resolution in millimeter wavelengths can be achieved by planned space observatory Millimetron \cite{Millimetron}.
 In the high redshift regime, an angular resolution of about $0.1 \; \mu\hbox{as}$ is demanded.
 This can be extremely challenging.
 As mentioned in [42], the VLBI technology in optical bands is needed, which can increase the resolution by orders of magnitude due to the shorter wavelengths employed.

 For the mass determination of supermassive black holes, there are different ways.
 The direct methods are based on stellar or gas dynamics near black holes, which have been applied to very nearby ones.
 For example, see mass estimates for Sgr A$^*$ \cite{Sgr-mass-2008, Sgr-mass-2009} and M87 \cite{M87-mass-2011, M87-mass-2013}.
-The precision is at the level of about $10\%$ without considering the possible large bias between different observations.
-Reverberation mapping method \cite{Blandford-1982, Peterson-2001} is another way to determine the mass of black holes dynamically, which can be used at higher redshifts \cite{Peterson-2019, Shen-2019}.
-Its typical systematic uncertainty for the black hole mass estimate is about a factor of a few at the current stage \cite{Shen-2013}.
-Other indirect methods use correlations between observables and the black hole mass \cite{Peterson-2010, mass-disp-1, mass-disp-2, lum-1, lum-2, lum-3}.
-Except the very direct dynamic measurements, the uncertainties for the black hole mass estimate from other methods are still large at the current stage.
-With better observations and theoretical understandings, this situation can change and the black hole mass can be better determined.
+The precision is at the level of about 10 \% without considering the possible large bias between different observations.